-As a full-time student, you can typically complete an undergraduate degree in four or five years, although there are certain factors that can impact the process.
+As a full-time student, you can typically complete an undergraduate degree in four or five years, although certain factors can impact the process.
+Find out more about each of these factors and how to start a bachelor's degree program.

 A bachelor’s degree is an undergraduate degree you earn in a specific college major.
-It’s the most common degree that high school students seek and the degree most often required for jobs in the United States [1].
-In fact, 35 percent of available jobs require this four-year degree, according to a study from Georgetown University [2].
+It’s the most common degree that high school students seek and the degree most often required for jobs in the United States.
+In fact, in 2023, 24.7 percent of workers had this four-year degree, according to the US Bureau of Labor Statistics [1].

 It typically takes between four and five years to complete a bachelor’s degree when you attend school full-time.
-However, the National Center for Education Statistics (NCES) found that the majority of undergraduates took six years to graduate in 2019 [3].
+However, the National Center for Education Statistics (NCES) found that 64 percent of students who started a bachelor’s degree program in 2014 completed their degree in 2020, after six years of schooling [2].

-The total time it takes you to earn your bachelor’s degree will vary.
+The total time it takes you to earn your bachelor’s degree can.
 If you're able to attend school full-time and successfully transfer previously earned college credits, you may be able to graduate in less than four years.
-In this article, we'll look more closely at some of the factors that can accelerate—or extend—getting to graduation.
+Explore some of the factors that can accelerate—or extend—getting to graduation.

-There are many factors that can affect your completion date, including finances, schedules, and credits earned during high school.
-Let's look at each one.
+Many factors can affect your completion date, including finances, schedules, and credits earned during high school.
+A clear understanding of these factors can help you better plan for your future.

-One of the biggest factors that weighs into your degree timetable is whether you attend college full-time or part-time.
+One of the biggest factors that weigh into your degree timetable is whether you attend college full-time or part-time.
 This tends to be a personal decision that you'll make based on your availability and commitments.
-For example, if you're working a full-time job, the time you have to dedicate to school may be limited to after-hours or weekends.
+For example, if you're working a full-time job, you may only have time to dedicate to school after hours or on weekends.

 If you want to potentially finish your degree in four years, it's important to commit to a full-time course of study.
 If, however, you have other responsibilities and cannot dedicate the majority of your time to school, enroll as a part-time student.
 The timeline in which you'll finish depends on the number of courses you can take each semester.